pycontribs/pyrax/docs/cloud_blockstorage.md

 ## Block Storage Types
-There are two types of block storage: SATA and SSD.
+There are two types of block storage: **SATA** and **SSD**.
 SATA volumes offer lower cost and standard performance, while SSD offers high performance for databases and other I/O-intensive applications, at a higher cost.

 To get a list of the available types, run: